What is System Volume Information?

 |Can be deleted||Yes.
 But, it will reappear|

 Most of you would have used any external storage drive with your computer in the past.
-It can be anything like a USB flash drive or external hard drive.
+It can be anything like a USB flash drive or an external hard drive.
 And as you would expect, these drives get used for storing all of your personal files and data.

 But whenever you connect such a drive to a Windows computer, it might create a folder called system volume information on this drive.
 By default, the system volume information folder is not visible to the user as hidden files visibility needs to be turned on Windows to view it.